BCprljakovic/Constructor-TECH-project/README.md

     ros2 run text_publisher publisher_node test.txt
 ### For manual testing
     ros2 run text_publisher publisher_node
-When you are done just input "q" and in terminal where you ran text_subscriber use Ctrl+C keyboard interrupt
+When you are done just input "q", and in terminal where you ran text_subscriber use Ctrl+C keyboard interrupt

 If you want to play data recorded in a bag run:
 ###